-September, October, and November are the wonderful months to camp and hike as weather won’t be extremely hot or cold.
+September, October, and November are wonderful months to camp and hike as the weather won’t be extremely hot or cold.
 Not only will you enjoy the change in season, but the crowd will be down and the bugs will be less.
+In this post, I am sharing the camping checklist that helped me plan the camping trip.

-During September long weekend, I went on a camping trip to Hocking Hills with my friends, few who are very close to me and few I have never met before.
-It was a wonderful experience to get to know new people and have the most quality time away from the hustle and bustle of the urban life.
+During the September long weekend, I went on a camping trip to Hocking Hills with my friends, a few who are very close to me and a few I have never met before.
+It was a wonderful experience to get to know new people and have the most quality time away from the hustle and bustle of urban life.

 I have been cabin camping a few times in my life.
-This trip was my first-time tent camping, and I learned a lot of things.
-Here are some tips for you on what to expect for your first-time tent camping, what to wear and what gears to bring with you.
+This trip was my first time tent camping, and I learned a lot of things.
+Here are some tips for you on what to expect for your first-time tent camping, what to wear, and what gear to bring with you.

 The Ultimate Fall Camping Checklist